 What can you serve with Bombay potatoes?

-I love to top these spicy potatoes with some fresh coriander.
+I love to top these spicy Indian potatoes with some fresh coriander.
 However, I don't always have it and they are still great without.

 I also like to add a squeeze of lemon but again, that's totally up to you!